- UPPAAL Help

 - a command line tool.

-The GUI is used for modelling, simulation, and verfication.
+The GUI is used for modelling, symbolic simulation, concrete simulation, and verification.
 For both simulation and verification, the GUI uses the verification server.
 In simulation, the server is used to compute successor states.
 See also the section on setting up a remote server.
 The command line tool is a stand-alone verifier, appropriate for e.g. batch verifications.